 Great Writers, Great Readings

-The University's Great Writers, Great Readings author series has featured Emily Wilson, the classics editor of the revised Norton Anthology of World Literature and the first woman to publish a translation of Homer's Odyssey into English.
+The University's Great Writers, Great Readings series has featured Emily Wilson, the classics editor of the revised Norton Anthology of World Literature and the first woman to publish a translation of Homer's Odyssey into English, as well as Daniel Mendelsohn, best-selling author of An Odyssey: A Father, a Son, and an Epic.

 Study Abroad

 Take advantage of Hofstra's study abroad programs, which are primarily held during the January and summer sessions.
-Hofstra offers programs in Athens, Venice, and other exciting locations.
+These include an annual winter experience in Greece.

 Community Outreach